Austin Metro

-The Metro is a supermini car, later a city car that was produced from 1980 to 1998, first by British Leyland (BL) and later by the Rover Group.
-It was launched in 1980 as the Austin Mini Metro (styled AUSTIN miniMETRO).

-The Mini Metro was intended to complement and eventually replace the original BMC Mini, and was developed under the codename LC8.
-The MG version of the Metro was named "Car of The Year" 1983 by What Car? magazine, and later once more, as the Rover Metro, in 1991.
+The Metro is a supermini car, later a city car, that was produced from 1980 to 1997, first by British Leyland (BL) and later by its successor the Rover Group.
+The Metro was intended to complement and eventually replace the original Mini.
+It was launched as the Austin Mini Metro (Note: Styled AUSTIN miniMETRO) sold under the Austin badge, and in 1982, sportier MG versions were made available.
+From 1987, the car was sold simply as the "Metro" after the cessation of the Austin brand.
+In 1990, the Metro was redesigned and sported the Rover brand name, sold as the Rover 100 (Note: (full name: "Rover 100 series")) abroad, which would also replace the Metro nameplate in Britain from 1995 onwards.

-During its 18-year lifespan, the Metro wore many names: Austin Metro, MG Metro and Rover Metro.
-It was rebadged as the Rover 100 (full name: "Rover 100 series") in December 1994.
-There was also a van version, known as the Morris Metro, and later, the Metrovan.

-At the time of its launch, the Metro was sold under the Austin brand, and from 1982 MG versions became available.
-During 1987, the badge lost the Austin name, and the car was sold simply as the "Metro".
-From 1990 until its withdrawal in 1998, the Metro sported the Rover brand name.

-Although the R3-generation Rover 200 (introduced in 1995 and smaller than previous 200 models) had originally been designed as a replacement for the Metro, it was not marketed as such after its launch.
-The Rover 100 finally ceased production in 1998, being outlived (by three years) by the original Mini that it was meant to replace.
+The Metro quickly proved popular and became Britain's best-selling car for some time.
+There was also a van version, sold under the Morris badge and later as the Metrovan.
+Although the R3-generation Rover 200 introduced in 1995 (and smaller than previous 200 models) had originally been designed as a replacement for the Metro, it was not marketed as such after its launch.
+The Metro (now known as Rover 100) finally ceased production on 23 December 1997, being outlived by three years by the original Mini that it was meant to replace.
 2,078,218 Metros of all types were built.

-Austin/MG Metro
+Development

-Plans for a replacement for the Mini had been afoot within BL since the early 1970s, but none of the concepts conceived got beyond the initial design stages, largely due to a shortage of funds at British Leyland, and its eventual bankruptcy and government bailout in 1975.
+BL's last all-new mass-produced car before the Metro's launch was the 1976 Rover SD1.
+Plans for a replacement for the Mini, originally created by British Motor Corporation (BMC) in the 1950s, had been afoot within BL since the early 1970s, but none of the concepts conceived got beyond the initial design stages, largely due to a shortage of funds at British Leyland, and its eventual bankruptcy and government bailout in 1975.
 The modern supermini market had evolved during the 1970s, with earlier small cars like the Mini and Hillman Imp being followed mostly by cars of a two-box hatchback configuration, beginning with the Fiat 127 in 1971 and Renault 5 in 1972, with the next five years seeing the arrival of similar cars including the Ford Fiesta and Volkswagen Polo, as well as the Vauxhall Chevette from General Motors (known in West Germany as the Opel Kadett) which was also available as a saloon and estate in addition to the hatchback.
 These cars gained a decent-sized market share in Britain and most other European markets.